trixi-framework/P4est.jl/docs/src/introduction.md

 functions accordingly and works with pointers.
 We also follow the naming scheme of [`p4est`](https://github.com/cburstedde/p4est).
 For example, we use `connectivity::Ptr{p4est_connectivity}`.
-However, it is sometimes useful/required to also load the wrappers of the C `struct`s froom their pointers.
+However, it is sometimes useful/required to also load the wrappers of the C `struct`s from their pointers.
 In this case, we use the naming convention to append `_obj`, e.g., `connectivity_obj = unsafe_load(connectivity)`.
 A full example is